-My point about Mari Kondo’s method has always been that she is not into a professional organization.
+My point about Mari Kondo’s method is that she is not in a professional organization.
 Not really.

-But Mari Kondo seems to have bent the knee to the value of aesthetics and design, as indicated by her alliance with The Container Store.
+However, Mari Kondo has bent the knee to the value of aesthetics and design, as indicated by her alliance with The Container Store.

 Before, she had nothing to say about containers other than “containers and pretty baskets are unnecessary.”
 Nothing seemed important in her process beyond decluttering.
-However, Organizers know that what comes after decluttering is as important, if not more.
+However, Organizers know what comes after decluttering is essential.

 Oh!
 But things have changed.
 The first thing you see on The Container Store’s website is Mari Kondo’s merchandise.
 I remember when she did not want anything to do with the store and vice versa.

 This alliance with The Container Store does not make Mari Kondo a Professional Organizer.
-However, she now seems to concede that systems bring efficiency, the right containers keep the clutter at bay, and good design promotes the maintenance of the space.
+However, she now conceded that systems bring efficiency, the proper containers keep the clutter at bay, and sound design promotes the maintenance of the space.
 (Those “pretty baskets” command some respect, right?)